Is the route well sign-posted?

 What if there is an emergency?

 In a medical emergency you should dial 999.
-There will be first aiders on the course, but they may not be close by or could be dealing with another incident and so may take some time to reach you.
+There will be race medics on the course, but they may not be close by or could be dealing with another incident and so may take some time to reach you.
 The race director should be contacted as soon as it is safe to do so on the number provided in the race briefing.
 It is expected that runners will look after each other and nobody will be penalised from a time/cut-off perspective for stopping to help a fellow runner in need.

 Is the whole route stunning?